Arberesko Aglianico del Vulture

-The Arberesko, along with the Kamai are 2 of the 3 wines produced by Lorenzo Piccin in the 7 hectares of volcanic/clay/skeleton rich soils, at an altitude between 450-550m above sea level.
+Arberesko Aglianico del Vulture, along with Kamai are 2 of the 3 wines produced by Lorenzo Piccin in the 7 hectares of volcanic/clay/skeleton rich soils, at an altitude between 450-550m above sea level.

 The azienda San Martino represents Lorenzo's first independent project, a part from his work alongside his father for the Grifalco winery.

 For Lorenzo, who just graduated from Oenology school in Turin, it was paramount to produce his wines following organic practices and respecting the land.